Get-Your/Get-Your/README.md

 > [!NOTE]
 > Each database instance should be created with some form of 'PostgreSQL Authentication' (either PostgreSQL-only or combined with Entra); the 'admin user' created with the database instance is referenced in all proceeding steps as `<admin_user>`

+### Reporting Data Store Setup
+Having a separate data store specifically for reporting/analytics is useful for

+- Keeping reporting from impacting the performance of the production database
+- Anonymizing the user data as much as possible
+- Having a schema design more performant for the types of queries used in reporting or analytics (vs the Django schema design, which is best suited for user I/O)

+The Get-Your team doesn't yet have the resources to design and stand up a full reporting platform, so this uses the next best thing: a separate schema in the target database that has a pared-down version of the production data.
+This schema holds only 'materialized views', which have the benefits of regular views (e.g. fields can be excluded) but are stored on disk so that the production tables aren't affected by any analytics requests.
+Because they're on disk, the materialized views will need to be periodically refreshed with source data.
+The commands to create/update this platform can be found in [Populating the Database](#populating-the-database).

 ## Database Administration
 This section relies on the administrator having PostgreSQL installed locally (the same version used in the Azure instance, for proper utility compatibility).